 Yes, all specialty cruises require reservations.
 Please book online using our reservation system.
 Payment must be made at the time of reservation before tickets may be issued.

 Yes, we have a full-service cash bar available on-board for every cruise with a fine selection of beers, wines, and liquors.
 Photo identification required.
 No alcohol may be served before noon on Sundays.

-You can’t. the Belle runs a time schedule, it is tight, and every minute is accounted for.
-Once the gang way goes up it is very difficult to put it back down and bring the boat back in without losing 10 or 15 minutes.
-So.
+You can’t. the Belle runs a timed schedule, it is tight, and every minute is accounted for.
+Once the gangway goes up, it is very difficult to put it back down and bring the boat back in without losing 10 or 15 minutes.
+Sooo….
 If you pull in a little bit late, you very well may have to wait till the next trip.
 Your ticket is good for any other historical tour.
-Watching the belle as she pulls away from the dock brings all new meaning to “missed the boat”
+Watching the Belle as she pulls away from the dock brings all new meaning to “missed the boat”